AnnaLindeberg/AOC25/README.md

 ## Day 4: Printing Department
 First graph problem on day four is nice.
 It's also easy to solve with networkx!

+## Day 5: Cafeteria
+I "merged" the given ranges to check containment and length of the ranges.
+I'm pretty sure that I've written the merging-code for AOC some earlier year...